survivejs/react-book/manuscript/08_styling_react.md

 }
 ```

-Unlike React Style, the approach supports browser states (ie. `:hover` etc.).
+Unlike React Style, the approach supports browser states (e.g. `:hover` etc.).
 Unfortunately it relies on its own custom tooling to generate React code and CSS it needs to work.
 As of yet there's no webpack loader available.

 ### jsxstyle